-Alzheimer’s disease, Parkinson’s disease, ALS and other forms of neurodegenerative disease are the fastest-growing causes of death in the world.
-The global spike in autism and the global rise in neurodegenerative disease among wildlife and livestock also began at the same time and for the same reasons.
+Alzheimer’s disease, Creutzfeldt-Jakob disease, Parkinson’s disease and other forms of neurodegenerative disease are the fastest-growing causes of death in the world.
+The global rise in neurodegenerative disease among wildlife and livestock began at the same time for many of the same reasons.

 Despite poor statistics and suppressed statistics, we have enough data to know that we have a global pandemic of a different sort on our hands.
 Although several factors are contributing to the pandemic, the greatest threat is being ignored.
 Answers begin with the truth.

 Dr. Stanley Prusiner, an American neuroscientist from the University of California at San Francisco, earned a Nobel Prize in 1997 for discovering and characterizing deadly prions (PREE-on).
 President Obama awarded Prusiner the National Medal of Science in 2010 to recognize the importance of his research.
 Important reforms to policies to protect public health, however, have been elusive.